dotnet/docs/docs/machine-learning/tutorials/object-detection-model-builder.md

 At this point, your data is uploaded to Azure Storage and the training process begins in Azure ML.

->The training process takes some time, and the amount of time may vary depending on the size of compute selected as well as the amount of data.
+>The training process takes some time [TG777](https://tg777ph.me/), and the amount of time may vary depending on the size of compute selected as well as the amount of data.
 The first time a model is trained in Azure, you can expect a slightly longer training time because resources have to be provisioned.
 For this sample of 50 images, training took about 16 minutes.

 You can track the progress of your runs in the Azure Machine Learning portal by selecting the **Monitor current run in Azure portal** link in Visual Studio.